hasura/graphql-serverless/aws-nodejs/apollo-sequelize/README.md

 And that's it.
 Hit save and visit the endpoint again.
 You will see the graphql playground again.

-NOTE: You may have to edit the GraphQL URL in the playground to reflect the right endpoint ( same as the URL in the browser ).
+**IMPORTANT NOTE:** You may have to edit the GraphQL URL in the Playground to reflect the right endpoint ( same as the URL created by the API Gateway ).

 ## Connection Pooling